Rubus vestitus

-Rubus vestitus is a European species of brambles in the rose family, called European blackberry in the United States.
-It is native to Europe and naturalized along the northern Pacific Coast of the United States and Canada (British Columbia, Washington, Oregon).
+Rubus vestitus is a European species of bramble, called European blackberry in the United States.

+Description

-Rubus vestitus is a spiny shrub sometimes as much as 2 meters (80 inches) tall.
-Leaves are palmately compound with 3 or 5 leaflets, each leaflet wide, almost round, with a pointed tip and with teeth along the edges.
-Flowers are pink or magenta.
-Fruits are very dark, nearly black.
+It forms a spiny shrub sometimes as much as 2 m tall.
+The leaves are palmately compound with 3 or 5 leaflets, each leaflet wide, almost round, with a pointed tip and teeth along the edges.
+The flowers are pink or magenta.
+The fruits are very dark, nearly black.

+Distribution and habitat

-Rubus vestitus is one of the most common species of bramble in the British Isles, found in most vice-counties, apart from the far North.
-Its preference for neutral to slightly alkaline soils places it among a minority of European Rubus.
+The species is native to Europe and is naturalized along the northern Pacific coast of Canada and the United States (British Columbia, Washington, and Oregon).
+It is one of the most common species of bramble in the British Isles, found in most vice-counties, apart from the far north.
+Its preference for neutral to slightly alkaline soils places it among a minority of European Rubus species.